-Eating lots of sugar can cause a host of symptoms, including premature ageing, fatigue, weight gain, foggy brain, bone loss, depression, gas, bloating, and can lower your immune system.
+Eating foods with lots of added sugar can cause a host of symptoms, including premature ageing, fatigue, weight gain, foggy brain, bone loss, depression, gas, bloating, and can lower your immune system.

 You may be thinking, well, I don’t eat that much.
 Let’s take a look.

-Say for breakfast, you have a bagel with cream cheese and a blueberry yogurt, totalling 23 grams of sugar.
+- Say for breakfast, you have a bagel with cream cheese and a blueberry yogurt, totaling 23 grams of sugar.

 That’s a grand total of 129 grams of sugar, or 32 teaspoons (roughly three-quarters of a cup).
 It’s a bit of an eye-opener to break it all down.

-Sugar is hidden in most foods, so be sure to check on the nutritional label how much is in your favourite packaged products.
-Don’t forget to look at white bread, fruit juices and flavoured waters.
+Sugar is hidden in most foods, so be sure to check on the nutritional label how much is in your favorite packaged products.
+Don’t forget to look at white bread, fruit juices and flavored waters.

 4. Manage Stress

 Stress is a major contributor to many diseases.
 When you’re under chronic stress, your body can’t return to its normal state.

 Hormones like cortisol, insulin and adrenaline are continually being overused.
 When you’re under chronic stress, among other things, you don’t digest your food properly (so much for those whole foods).Not managing stress and its effects can leave you feeling tired, unmotivated and contribute to illness.

 Managing your stress for everyday health is a great way to boost your immune system.